Life as we know it is nearly over. Here’s how the future could play out:

-Phase One—Connectability, Portability, Wearability – It all started in the 90’s when computers met their soul mate, the internet.
+Phase One—Wearability – It all started when computers met their soul mate, the internet.
 Almost overnight, people became addicted to being connected.
-But we couldn’t take ’em with us.
-Until portable computers (including smartphones) arrived.
+But we couldn’t take it with us.
+Until portable computers and smartphones arrived.
 Still, why carry ’em when you can wear ‘em?
-But Google Glass and Apple Watch haven’t found the magic.
-How the wearable bug will bite:
+Google Glass and Apple Watch didn’t change the world, but the bug will bite eventually.
+Here’s why:

-Phase Three—Implantability – The 2020s-2030s.
-Why look through clunky wrap-arounds when microprocessors under your skin can send signals directly to your optic or auditory nerves, and to your other senses, as well?
+Phase Three—Implantability – Why look through clunky goggles when microprocessors under your skin can send signals directly to your optic, auditory and other nerves?
 (All of the following technology is either in use or in development.)
-Too invasive?
-Consider this: You’ll be able listen to Beethoven or watch Fast and Furious 27 in your head while savoring virtual Chicken Kiev and vintage vodka—calorie and DUI free!
-More importantly, there’ll be life-changing fixes for the blind and deaf, along with smartchips that keep hearts, lungs, and other organs going; floating micro-drones will locate and destroy mutated cells before they can replicate.
+You’ll be able listen to Beethoven or watch Fast and Furious 27 in your head while savoring Chicken Kiev and vintage vodka—calorie free!
+More importantly, there’ll be life-changing fixes for the blind and deaf, along with smartchips that keep hearts, lungs, and other organs going; floating nano-drones will locate and destroy mutated cells before they can replicate.
 No more heart disease.
 No more cancer.
 Longevity will take a quantum leap.
-And so will the interface between RL and cyberspace.
-BR (blended reality) will be the new norm.
+Forget AR, BR (blended reality) will be the new norm.

-Phase Five—Immortality – 2080s?
-Self-repairing carbon-based life.
-Why make computer chips out of nonliving substances (aluminum, silicon, plasteel) when you can make them out of living cells that replicate and repair themselves indefinitely?
-As far back as the 90’s there were experiments in computing using single atoms as gates (the basic bits of computing).
-By this point, humans will have reached a new stage of self-directed evolution and will no longer be homo-sapiens.
+As far back as the 90’s there were experiments in computing using atoms.
+By this point humans will have reached a new stage of self-directed evolution; they will no longer be homo-sapiens.
 (Posthumanists and transhumanists believe this stage has already begun.)
-They will be something like the advanced aliens we see depicted in science-fiction movies, having gone as far as carbon-based life can go.
-There will be specialized humans with Hulk-like strength, or wings, or gills for living under water (will this result in new social classes and hierarchies?).
-Will humans have solved the limitations of movement through space-time (think warp drive)?
-Or will they have gone as far as matter-based beings can go?
+There will be humans with Hulk-like strength, or wings, or gills for living under water (will this result in new social structures?).
+Will we have solved the limitations of movement through space-time (think warp drive)?
+But wait…

-Phase Six—Angel (or Demon)-ality —Why should super-humans even need physical mass?
-If consciousness can be transferred to computer bits made up of atoms, why can’t it be transferred to light particles (photons)?
-The entire concept of matter-based existence will, at some point, seem intolerably primitive.
-Why be limited by having to eat, sleep, defecate, and physically reproduce (well, OK, some of these things are kind of fun), when consciousness can inhabit light waves, enabling us to move through space-time at the speed of light.
-If aliens do exist, maybe we can’t see them because they are just such non-material beings.* Beings like this would, from a human perspective, be infinite, omniscient (not really, but they would seem so to us).
-They would be…
+Phase Six—Angel (or Demon)-ality — If consciousness can be transferred to computer bits made up of atoms, why can’t it be transferred to light particles (photons)?
+Matter-based existence will, at some point, seem intolerably primitive.
+Why eat, sleep, defecate, and physically reproduce (well, OK, some of these things are fun) when consciousness can inhabit light waves, enabling us to move through space-time at the speed of light.
+If aliens exist, maybe we can’t see them because they are just such non-material beings.* Such creatures would, from a human perspective, seem infinite, omniscient.
+They would seem like angels.

-Unless true goodness—ethics, selflessness, the divine agape love of the Greek New Testament—emerges as the sole motive of angelo-futurus, the future will be not be heaven, it will be hell.
+Or demons (2 Corinthians 11:14).
+Because unless true goodness—ethics, selflessness, the divine agape love of the Greek New Testament—emerges as the sole motive of angelo-futurus, the future will not be heaven, it will be hell.

-And what about God?
+What about God?
 Will he shut everything down at some point, a la the tower of Babel?
-(Genesis 11:6-7) Or will he intervene in a more-or-less literal rendition of the prophecies of Daniel and John the Divine?
+(Genesis 11:6-7) Or will he intervene in a literal rendition of the prophecies of Daniel and John the Divine?
 Will there be a war against God?
 (Revelation 16:16)

-Finally, having brought us through the process, one way or another, I pray that the One, whom we will no longer see “through a glass darkly, but face-to-face” (1 Corinthians 13:12), will say, “Well done, good and faithful servants…come and share your master’s joy!”
+Having brought us through the process, one way or another, I pray that the One whom we no longer see “through a glass darkly, but face-to-face” (1 Corinthians 13:12) will say, “Well done, good and faithful servants…come and share your master’s joy!”
 (Matthew 25:23)

 *C.S.
 Lewis first proposed this in Out of the Silent Planet (1938).
-Non-material doesn’t mean “immaterial,” by the way; such beings would be far more real than we carbon atom-based humans are–our bodies consist almost entirely of empty space.
+Non-material doesn’t mean “see-through,” by the way; such beings would be far more real than we are–our bodies consist almost entirely of empty space.